 the Quarterly Statement Rule

-1 Large advisers ($1.5 billion or more in regulatory assets under management attributable to private funds it advises, calculated as of the last day of the adviser’s most recently completed fiscal year).
-Small advisers (< $1.5 billion in regulatory assets under management attributable to private funds it advises, calculated as of the last day of the adviser’s most recently completed fiscal year).
+1 Large private fund advisers ($1.5 billion or more in regulatory assets under management attributable to private funds it advises, calculated as of the last day of the adviser’s most recently completed fiscal year).
+Small private fund advisers (< $1.5 billion in regulatory assets under management attributable to private funds it advises, calculated as of the last day of the adviser’s most recently completed fiscal year).

 AIMA Implementation Work